freeCodeCamp/guide/src/pages/react-native/index.md

 1. Corporate backing — Lot’s of companies support and contribute to React Native including Walmart, Airbnb, Wix, and, of course, Facebook.
 1. Community — React Native has a large (and growing) community with over 1500 contributors to the core project and thousands more who contribute to various libraries.
 1. Better user experience — React Native uses the JavaScript code to render native components from your phone's OS.
 In other words, the application's user interface (UI) is entirely native!

+### How to Get Started with React Native

+There are two quick easy ways to get started with React Native.
+Depending on your situation, one can be a better option for you.

+1. Create React Native App
+⋅⋅⋅Similar to Create React App it get up in running using the terminal.
+1. EXPO
+⋅⋅⋅Best for Hackathons, you can create an quick app using drag and drop features from snack.expo.io in the broswer.